 - Slightly higher price than competitors

-Based in Bulgaria, Europe, Siteground was established in 2004.
-Currently, they offer server locations in the USA, Australia, the Netherlands, Germany, UK, and Asia.
+- Based in Bulgaria, Europe, Siteground was established in 2004.
+Currently, they offer server locations in the USA, Australia, the Netherlands, Germany, the UK, and Asia.
 So, they cover most of the regions except Latin America and Africa.

 As a high-end hosting provider, Siteground offers many WordPress-centric features like auto-updates and support for WP-CLI.
 Siteground SuperCacher – a custom caching plugin – is another feature that improves the performance of your WordPress sites.
 However, that feature is not available on the starting plan.